okiabrian123/supabase-manager/fix.md

 - ✅ Cloudflare Tunnel is running with proper configuration
 - ✅ Docker containers are up (manager, database, and full stack)
 - ✅ Temporary schemas are properly filtered out from project listings
-- ⚠️ Need to verify accessibility of custom domains (supabase.okiabrian.my.id, api.supabase.okiabrian.my.id, studio.supabase.okiabrian.my.id)
+- ⚠️ Need to verify accessibility of custom domains (supabase-okiabrian.my.id, api-supabase-okiabrian.my.id, studio-supabase-okiabrian.my.id)

 ## Testing Instructions
 1. Run `./start-all.sh` to start all services